samin36/AutomakeProject/README.md

 pip install Automate-Project
 ```

-Alternatively, you can download the createGUI.exe executable to run the application.
+Alternatively, you can download the Automake.exe executable to run the application.

 ## Usage
 Type the following command in terminal.
 It should load a GUI application.